drocheam/optrace/docs/source/usage/overview.rst

    import optrace.plots as otp

 The GUI is included in the namespace :mod:`optrace.gui`.
-Since the :class:`optrace.gui.TraceGUI <optrace.gui.trace_gui.TraceGUI>` is the only one relevant there, it can be directly imported in the main namespace:
+Since the |TraceGUI| is the only one relevant there, it can be directly imported in the main namespace:

 .. testcode::